-As well as architects, landscape architects and urban designers, Design Review also seeks advice from fields such as planning, heritage, education, sustainability and environmental services, universal design, civil and structural engineering and transport.
+As well as architects, landscape architects and urban designers, Design Review also seeks advice from fields such as heritage, education, sustainability and transport infrastructure.

-Reviews that require specific expertise are assigned panel members with relevant skill sets.
+Reviews that require specific expertise are assigned to panel members with relevant skill sets.

 Interstate Experience